Margaret Bottome: Early life and education

 Margaret McDonald was born in New York City, December 29, 1827.
 Her parents, William and Mary (Willis) McDonald, were of Scottish ancestry.
-She was the oldest of 18 siblings.
+She was the eldest of 18 siblings.
 McDonald lived in Brooklyn from her childhood.
 She received her education at Prof. Greenleaf's School for Girls, Brooklyn Heights.

 Early in life, she became interested in religious and charitable work in Brooklyn where her father held a municipal position.
 She accompanied him weekly to the almshouse and prison, and systematically visited the sick and poor of the Brooklyn districts.
 Influenced by these impressions, she developed strong religious and charitable sentiments.
 The influence of the home culminated in the conversion of Margaret at Sand Street Church, at the age of 12.

 Career

 In 1850, she married Rev. Francis ("Frank") Bottome, an itinerant preacher of the Methodist Episcopal Church.
 About 1876, she commenced giving Bible talks in drawing-rooms to society women of New York City and continued this practice for more than 25 years.
 Francis was a native of England, who had served in the local ministry in that country and had migrated to Canada, where on an immense circuit, he preached to the Native Americans until his health declined, after which he came to New York City.

 When Rev. Bottome was a pastor in the wealthy suburb of Tarrytown, New York, some of the summer residents heard of the talks Margaret was giving to a class which she led, and they came to listen to her.
 After that, for more than a quarter of a century, she lectured on the topic of "Bible Talks" in the drawing rooms and salons of wealthy women; it was her most effective personal work.
 In 1878, Rev. Bottome was thrown from his horse and killed.
 Instead of his death putting an end to Margaret's activities, it spurred her on to continue in religious work.
 The couple had four sons.
 One of them, who became a physician, died young.
 Two sons became ministers, Rev. W. M. Bottome and Rev. George H. Bottome.
 The fourth, Harry H. Bottome, became a lawyer.

 On January 13, 1886, with nine other women, Bottome organized the first "ten" of the order of the King's Daughters, the name being suggested by Mrs. William Irving, a New York educator, basing the system on Edward Everett Hale's Ten Times One is Ten.
 Till her death, Bottome was annually chosen president.

 In 1896, she was elected and accepted the additional responsibility of the presidency of the Woman's branch of the International Medical Missionary Society.
 Securing Bottome as president, many other women joined.